wild and menacing

 There is no doubt in my mind that

-feral giraffes and feral hippos have been living in Tokyo for generations without being seen by a soul.
+feral hippos have been living in Tokyo for generations without being seen by a soul.

 used of organisms (especially of different species) living together but not necessarily in a relation beneficial to each